-- (a) if bypassed by the processor, records may indicate amounts of bypass payments, acres bypassed, reason for bypass and the basis for the bypass payment(s).
-Do not convert compensation received from the processor (bypass payment) to production for APH purposes; - (b) appraisals made for potential production (if any) remaining in the field on bypassed/unharvested acreage are used for APH.
+- (b) appraisals made for potential production (if any) remaining in the field on bypassed/unharvested acreage are used for APH.
 If the acreage was bypassed due to an insured cause, generally there will be no potential production remaining in the field (same production as would be used on a claim for indemnity).
 If unharvested (not bypassed due to an insured cause), the potential production should be appraised; however, it should not be identified as due to an uninsured cause of loss, see Para.
-1419; and - (c) if a claim for indemnity was completed and no potential production was determined (zero appraisal), then no production from the bypassed/unharvested acreage will be used for APH purposes (such as the acreage was bypassed due to an insured cause of loss and an uninsured cause of loss appraisal was not made).
+1419; and - (c) if a claim for indemnity was completed and no potential production was determined (zero appraisal), then no production from the bypassed/unharvested acreage will be used for APH purposes (such as the acreage was bypassed due to an insured cause of loss and an uninsured cause of loss appraisal was not made)

-1918 Processing Sweet Corn
+1920 Processing Sweet Corn

 For bypassed/unharvested acreage, follow the instructions provided under processing beans, see Para.
-1916.
+1919.